oxsecurity/megalinter/docs/descriptors/python_isort.md

                         glob.
   --sg SKIP_GLOB, --skip-glob SKIP_GLOB
                         Files that isort should skip over.
-  --extend-skip-glob SKIP_GLOB
+  --extend-skip-glob EXTEND_SKIP_GLOB
                         Additional files that isort should skip over (extending --skip-glob).
   --gitignore, --skip-gitignore
                         Treat project as a git repository and ignore files listed in .gitignore.
-NOTE: This requires git to be installed and accesible from the same shell as isort.
+NOTE: This requires git to be installed and accessible from the same shell as isort.
   --ext SUPPORTED_EXTENSIONS, --extension SUPPORTED_EXTENSIONS, --supported-extension SUPPORTED_EXTENSIONS
-                        Specifies what extensions isort can be ran against.
+                        Specifies what extensions isort can be run against.
   --blocked-extension BLOCKED_EXTENSIONS
-                        Specifies what extensions isort can never be ran against.
+                        Specifies what extensions isort can never be run against.
   --dont-follow-links   Tells isort not to follow symlinks that are
                         encountered when running recursively.
   --filename FILENAME   Provide the filename associated with a stream.
   --allow-root          Tells isort not to treat / specially, allowing it to
-                        be ran against the root dir.
+                        be run against the root dir.

 general output options:
   -a ADD_IMPORTS, --add-import ADD_IMPORTS